tudorp06/meridian-7/README.md

 - Want a **200HP healing potion**?
 You get exactly 200 HP restored.
 - Want **dragon fire**?
 The AI might give you a flamethrower ally or interpret it creatively.
 - Want **pizza**?
 The AI decides if it's food (consumable) or gets creative!
 - Want a **1000HP boss ally**?
-You can fabricate insanely powerful units with massive health pools to fight for you!
+You can fabricate insanely powerful units with massive health pools to fight for you, and also fight **YOU**!

 The AI respects **numbers, adjectives, and creative requests** — it's designed to handle unconventional inputs gracefully.